HSR-Stud/DigImPro/README.md

 DigImPro
 ========

-MSE module Digital Image Processing by Michel Kocher, Markus Thaler
+Summary for MSE module Digital Image Processing.
+Lectures by Michel Kocher, Markus Thaler, HS2012.

+See CONTRIBUTORS.txt for author info and LICENSE.txt for licensing issues.